 - Við vorum veik, en okkurdat batnar hægt og rólega > We were sick but we're improving bit by bit.

 Að seinka > to be delayed

-Að detta í hug > to have an idea (lit. to fall into mind)
+Að detta í hug > to have an idea (literally to fall into mind)

 Að finnast > to think, to find, to opine, to be of the opinion that

-Að sýnast > to look a certain way (note the subject and object are flipped compared to English)
+Að sýnast > to look a certain way (note that the subject and object are flipped, compared to English)

 Impersonal Verbs Which Take the Genitive

 An impersonal verb is a verb which doesn't conjugate for person and number but is always in the third person singular (hann/hún/það).
 An experiencer subject is a subject which is not doing but experiencing.
 Impersonal verbs always take an experiencer subject.
 Experiencer subjects may be in cases other than the nominative (but not the genitive).
 There is no way to recognise which case a particular impersonal verb takes, so they must be memorised.

 The article could end with that summary.
 The above has been an explanation of impersonal verbs as they are supposed to be used in formal or academic speech and conforms to every style guide about proper language.